"THIS IS OUR

 fled under fire by both sides.

-Everywhere I go are tales of our lads who
+Everywhere I go are tales of our

 waded ashore in water up to their necks, with their trucks waterproofed, to